-One of the most common things I hear from clients in clinic is that they struggle with the big, bad B word: bingeing.
+If you find yourself amidst a post-Christmas food coma, unable to even think about touching another morsel of food ever again, you’re not alone.
+One of the most common things I hear from my clients is that they struggle with the big, bad B word: bingeing.

 For so many people, it is the dirtiest word imaginable.
 Binge eating can be a truly scary experience, and for many, it becomes larger than life.

 It can happen due to stress, anger and even happiness.
-And in my opinion, it happens from having a complicated relationship with food – as well as not feeling good enough.
-You binge on food to fill those feelings of overwhelm.
+And in my opinion, it happens from having a complicated relationship with food—as well as not feeling good enough.
+You binge on food to fill those feelings.

 And then the guilt, the anxiety and the self-loathing begin.